 A stroll down Main Street U.S.A. provides all sorts of educational things to do at Disneyland with kids.
 Start with a self-guided tour of Disney history in the Opera House at Town Square, where you can see rare illustrations of Disneyland attractions and a scale model of Disneyland as it looked on opening day, July 17, 1955.

-Finally, every evening the Flag Retreat takes place at the flagpole on Mainstreet U.S.A.
+Finally, every evening, the Flag Retreat takes place at the flagpole on Mainstreet, U.S.A.
 During this patriotic ceremony, U.S. military members are honored and recognized.
-Then attendees watch the retiring of the colors, during which the American flag is brought down and folded according to tradition.
+Then, attendees watch the colors retire, during which the American flag is brought down and folded according to tradition.

 Take learning at Disneyland to another level with a special behind-the-scenes tour.
 Book a “Walk in Walt's Disneyland Footsteps” Guided Tour to hear stories about what inspired Walt Disney and the challenges he faced while designing the park, and to experience attractions significant to his past.
 Other tours available may include the Grand Circle Tour (which focuses on Walt's love of trains and their history at Disneyland) and seasonal/holiday tours.
 Learn more here or reserve by calling (714) 781-8687.